Built in 1885, Masonic House was one of the earliest buildings on the northern side of Customs Street.

 In 1973 the building was altered to create an arcade linking Customs Street to Galway Street, containing 11 retail premises.

-Today Masonic House has been cleaned out and is leased to Coucou, Made and The Face Place HQ on an interim basis.
-It will be fully renovated as part of the Britomart redevelopment programme.
+Today Masonic House has been cleaned out and is leased on an interim basis and will be fully renovated as part of the Britomart redevelopment programme.